nirix/phail-safe/README.md

 # PhailSafe

 PhailSafe is a simple little testing framework.
+It's the base of the [Avalon Testing][1] package, much of which has been backported into PhailSafe.

 ## How do I use this thing?